raspberrypilearning/bike-gloves/en/step_4.md

 ### Blink faster

+Bike lights might be more visible is they blink quickly.

-Half the resistance = Double the speed!
+If the resistance is halved, the LED will blink twice as fast!

 --- task ---